vbarajas4/03-HW-Password-Generator/README.md

 SO THAT I can create a strong password that provides greater security

 ## Project Outline

 I was given a starter coding this week, in which most of the work needed to be done in the script.js.

-After much hours of working on this application to generate a random password, I was finally able to present a series of prompts for password criteria when they pressed the generate a password button.
-User is able to select which criteria to include in the password and how many character  between 8-128 the user wishes the password to be.
-User is also able to choose whether to include uppercase, lowercase, numbers, and/or symbols.
-User must select at least one criteria to include when generating a password.
-Once all the prompts are answered, a password is then generated and user has their new password written on the page based on the user selections.
+After many hours of working on this application to generate a random password, I was finally able to present a series of prompts for password criteria when they press the generate a password button.
+The user is able to select which criteria to include in the password and how many characters between 8-128 the user wishes the password to be.
+The user is also able to choose whether to include uppercase, lowercase, numbers, and/or symbols.
+The User must select at least one criteria to include when generating a password.
+Once all the prompts are answered, a password is then generated and the user has their new password written on the page based on the user selections.

-This project proved to be challenging for me, as I couldnt get the application to generate a random password at all.
-The variables and prompts where all working just fine, but it would stop once it was time to randomize the characters.
-At last, I recruited for help and was able to find my one mistake word inside the brackets of math.random when it came time to create random password.
+This project proved to be challenging for me, as I couldn't get the application to generate a random password at all.
+The variables and prompts were all working just fine, but it would stop once it was time to randomize the characters.At last, I recruited for help and was able to find my one mistake word inside the brackets of math.random when it came time to create a random password.
 Now my application was working perfectly.

 ## Screenshot of my Live Github Page